ampatspell/ember-cli-sofa/README.md

 > This documentation is also available at http://sofa.amateurinmotion.com

-`Sofa` is full featured and easy to use CouchDB persistence addon for Ember.js.
+`Sofa` is full featured and easy to use CouchDB persistence library for Ember.js.

 ## Install